 It seems that this is a drink that is known throughout Kenya.
 If you go to any restaurant and order a ‘Dawa’ or something for the sniffles…They’ll know exactly what to make you.
-While the drink is used at parties, if you drink too many the cocktail could, of course, do more harm than good.
-However, if you decide to sip on one as a sundowner the powerful ingredients in it could prevent all kinds of nasty flu-like or low immune system colds.’s
+While the drink is used at parties, if you drink too much the cocktail could, of course, do more harm than good.
+However, if you decide to sip on one as a sundowner, the powerful ingredients in it could prevent all kinds of nasty flu-like or low immune system colds.’s

 Kenyan Magic Potion

 ‘Dawa’ means medicine in Swahili.
 I am not promoting the consumption of alcohol, but the ingredients used to create this drink make it a really healthy one.
 Not only is it a healthy drink, but it has been used by many communities to cure various ailments.
 If you have a common cold people treat it with lemon, honey, and hot water.
 These are powerful ingredients when it comes to fighting sickness.